25% of Americans do not have an emergency savings.Anna Bahney, CNN Money

 Since you already have all of your monthly bills in front of you might as well kill two birds with one stone.

-If you’re interested you can read my post on budgeting here.
+If you’re interested you can read my post on creating a budgeting.

 2.Create A Way to Track Your Spending